 Ind-Ra analysed the balance sheets of borrowers for the period FY11-FY16.
-The agency observed that INR4trn of the INR12.4trn debt as at FYE16 of the 240 Vulnerable corporates was held by entities with a relatively high proportion of non-productive assets and weak cash flows.
+The agency observed that INR3.5 trillion of the INR12.4 trillion debt as at FYE16 of the 240 Vulnerable corporates, highlighted in the Refinancing Risk Report published in June 2016, was held by entities with a relatively high proportion of non-productive assets and weak cash flows.
 Debt servicing could remain a challenge for such corporates.
 Hence, these entities must engage in deep debt restructurings and reduce their debt significantly for long-term sustainability.
 Banks exposed to such entities may find it difficult to fit these corporates into the Scheme for Sustainable Structuring of Stressed Assets (S4A).
 Largely, corporates from infrastructure and construction, sugar, consumer durables, engineering and equipment, airlines and trading have a relatively high proportion of non-productive assets and a structural mismatch in cash flows.

 163 Corporates with Relatively Better Asset Quality to Gain from Economic Recovery

-Ind-Ra believes such corporates could fall under the ambit of S4A scheme.
-Although haircuts may still be inevitable in many of them, quantum could be significantly lower.
+Ind-Ra believes such corporates could fall under the ambit of the S4A scheme.
+Although haircuts may still be inevitable in many of them, the quantum could be significantly lower.
 Such entities are likely to generate higher ROCE than WACC as the economy recovers.
 With an economic recovery, sectors such as oil and gas, metals and mining, power and textile are likely to rebound.

 25 Corporates with Relatively Weak Asset Quality to Continue to Receive Lender Support

 235 Corporates with Relatively Better Asset Quality to Drive Private Sector Capex